How to backup Azure SQL database

 • Log in to the Azure Portal(https://portal.azure.com/).

-• Once you logged in to the Azure Portal, search for the Storage Account and click on the search result storage accounts as highlighted below.
+• Once you log in to the Azure Portal, search for the Storage Account and click on the search result storage accounts as highlighted below.

 • Subscription: Choose the correct subscription that you want to use to create the storage account.

-• Resource Group: Select a resource group and if you don’t have an existing resource group, you can click on the Create new link to create a new resource group.
+• Resource Group: Select a resource group.
+If you don’t have an existing resource group, you can click on the Create new link to create a new resource group.

-• Storage account name: You need to provide a unique name for your Azure Storage Account.
+• Storage account name: You must provide a unique Azure Storage Account name.

 • Location: Select the location or Region for your storage account.